-D. Laboratory Facilities
+D. Animal Facilities (Secondary Barriers)

-- The animal facility is separated from areas that are open to unrestricted personnel traffic within the building.
-External facility doors are self-closing and self-locking.
-Access to the animal facility is restricted. - 2.
-Doors to areas where infectious materials and/or animals are housed, open inward, are self-closing, are kept closed when experimental animals are present, and must never be propped open.
-Doors to cubicles inside an animal room may open outward or slide horizontally or vertically. - 3.
-The animal facility must have a sink for hand washing. - 4.
-Sink traps are filled with water, and/or appropriate liquid to prevent the migration of vermin and gases. - 5.
+- 1. ABSL-1 facilities should be separated from the general traffic patterns of the building and restricted as appropriate.
+Consider placing animal areas away from exterior walls of buildings to minimize the impact from the outside environment temperatures. - a.
+External facility doors are self-closing and self-locking. - b.
+Access to the animal facility is restricted. - c.
+Doors to areas where infectious materials and/or animals are housed open inward, are self-closing, are kept closed when experimental animals are present, and never propped open.
+Doors to cubicles inside an animal room may open outward or slide horizontally or vertically. - 2.
+The animal facility has a sink for handwashing. - a.
+Emergency eyewash and shower are readily available, easily accessible, and appropriately maintained. - b.
+Sink traps are filled with water and/or appropriate disinfectant to prevent the migration of vermin and gases. - c.
+If open floor drains are provided, the traps are filled with water and/or appropriate disinfectant or sealed to prevent the migration of vermin and gases. - 3.
 The animal facility is designed, constructed, and maintained to facilitate cleaning and housekeeping.
-The interior surfaces (walls, floors and ceilings) are water resistant.
-Floors must be slip resistant, impervious to liquids, and resistant to chemicals. - 6.
-It is recommended that penetrations in floors, walls and ceiling surfaces be sealed, including openings around ducts, doors and doorframes, to facilitate pest control and proper cleaning. - 7.
-Cabinets and bench tops must be impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals.
-Spaces between benches, cabinets, and equipment must be accessible for cleaning. - 8.
-Chairs used in animal area must be covered with a non-porous material that can be easily cleaned and decontaminated.
-Furniture must be capable of supporting anticipated loads and uses.
-Sharp edges and corners must be avoided. - 9.
-External windows are not recommended; if present windows must be resistant to breakage.
-Where possible, windows should be sealed.
-If the animal facility has windows that open, they are fitted with fly screens.
-The presence of windows may impact facility security and therefore must be assessed by security personnel. - 10.
-Ventilation must be provided in accordance with the Guide for Care and Use of Laboratory Animals.
-No recirculation of exhaust air may occur.
-It is recommended that animal rooms have inward directional airflow. - 11.
-Ventilation system design must consider the heat and high moisture load produced during the cleaning of animal rooms and the cage wash process. - 12.
-Internal facility appurtenances, such as light fixtures, air ducts, and utility pipes, are arranged to minimize horizontal surface areas to facilitate cleaning and minimize the accumulation of debris or fomites.
+The interior surfaces (e.g., walls, floors, ceilings) are water-resistant. - a.
+Floors are slip-resistant, impervious to liquids, and resistant to chemicals.
+Floors with drains are sloped toward drains to facilitate cleaning. - b.
+It is recommended that penetrations in floors, walls, and ceilings be sealed, including openings around ducts, doors, doorframes, outlets, and switch plates to facilitate pest control and proper cleaning. - c.
+Internal facility fixtures, such as light features, air ducts, and utility pipes, are designed and installed to minimize horizontal surface areas to facilitate cleaning and minimize the accumulation of debris or fomites. - d.
+External windows are not recommended; if present, they are resistant to breakage.
+Where possible, windows are sealed.
+If the animal facility has windows that open, they are fitted with fly screens. - e.
+Illumination is adequate for all activities and avoids reflections and glare that could impede vision. - 4.
+Furniture can support anticipated loads and uses. - a.
+Benchtops are impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals.